Somebody’s gotta exterminate the bad guys. I guess it might as well be us.

 Staring back at me from across the gym is someone familiar and wildly out of place.
 The man is tall and broad and going bald.
-He’s dressed in jeans and a black bomber jacket, but he wears the army on him like a coat of dust.
+He’s dressed in jeans and a black bomber jacket, but he wears the army on him like a second skin.

-I haven’t seen him in almost two years, but in that moment, it feels like yesterday.
+I haven’t seen him in almost two years, but in this moment, it feels like yesterday.
 It’s my old captain, Beau Humphrey.

 I roll out of bed with the immediate feeling that I’ve overslept.
 My heart is pounding against my ribcage, and my brain has been trying to wake my body for several minutes.
 It’s five fifty — I’m already late.

 I snatch my glasses off the nightstand and throw myself across the cloud of blankets.
 I careen into the kitchen, where Kiran is making coffee.